LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 object name — that will be returned by the property ``declared_in/1``.
 The same is true for protocol declared predicates.

+Some properties such as line numbers are only available when the entity holding the predicates is defined in a source file compiled with the :ref:`source_data <flag_source_data>` flag turned on.
+Moreover, line numbers are only supported in :term:`backend Prolog compilers <backend Prolog compiler>` that provide access to the start line of a read term.
+When such support is not available, the value ``-1`` is returned for the start lines.

 .. _predicates_finding:

 Finding declared predicates